-- On April 5, Ascend will host a leadership conversation at the Aspen Institute – Valuing Children, Valuing Work: A Conversation with Colorado’s Governor John Hickenlooper – to discuss how states leaders can shift organizational cultures and recruit business to better support families.
+- On April 5, Ascend hosted a leadership conversation at the Aspen Institute – Valuing Children, Valuing Work: A Conversation with Colorado’s Governor John Hickenlooper – to discuss how states leaders can shift organizational cultures and recruit business to better support families.
 View the livestream video here.

-- In June, Ascend will release two reports:
+- In June, Ascend hosted or co-hosted public convenings to release two reports:

-- On June 1, Ascend will release a Tennessee 2Gen case study with the Tennessee Department of Human Services.
+- On June 1, Ascend released Building a Thriving Tennessee: A 2Gen Approach with the Tennessee Department of Human Services.

-- On June 14, Ascend will host a public event at the Aspen Institute to discuss recommendations included in the report on top policies and solutions, States Leading the Way: Practical Solutions that Lift Up Children and Families.
+- On June 14, Ascend hosted a public event at the Aspen Institute to discuss recommendations included in the report on top policies and solutions, States Leading the Way: Practical Solutions that Lift Up Children and Families.

 - On November 29, Ascend will host a public event at the Aspen Institute with the GOOD+ Foundation to discuss how to engage fathers and non-custodial parents in parenting and economic supports.